andreastvlanger/DeepTV/README.md

 This code is based on the paper

 [1] Andreas Langer and Sara Behnamian.
-'DeepTV: A neural network approach for total variation minimization'.
-In preparation, 2024.
+'DeepTV: A neural network approach for total variation minimization'. arXiv:2409.05569, 2024.

 Read and use at your own risk.